 The problem of failing to get sufficient sleep has been attributed to poor sleeping habits.
 Others could be as a result of sleep disorders.
 Autism is one of the causes.
 People with autism are restless and lack focus when they go to sleep.
 This costs them a lot of time trying to soothe themselves to sleep.

 A weighted blanket hugs you back

 A weighted blanket is said to be a blanket that hugs you back.
 We all love that snuggling and cuddling experience.
 Children and adults alike.
 This experience is hard to come by.
-It’s only those who are lucky to be sleeping with their partners.
+It’s only those who are lucky to be sleeping with their partners that get it in abundance.
 The first designers of the weighted blanket seem to have borrowed this idea from couples and decided to implement it for those who do not have an alternative to cuddling and snuggling.

 But what exactly is a weighted blanket?
-Our comprehensive guidelines for weighted blankets will begin with knowing what a weighted blanket is.
+Our comprehensive guidelines for weighted blankets will begin with an explanation of what a weighted blanket is.
 Read on to know more.